 The average principal farm operator in Northwest Michigan is 59 years old.
 Nearly one in three farmers in Northwest Michigan is over the age of 65, while only 15% of farmers are less than 45 years of age.
-10 The aging and impending retirement of many of these farmers will have significant repercussions throughout the region's agricultural industry.
+The aging and impending retirement of many of these farmers will have significant repercussions throughout the region's agricultural industry.

 The nation's agricultural heritage has historically revolved around a family farm that is passed on from generation to generation.
 Yet, according to a 2012 Michigan State University study, 472,000 acres of farmland are currently operated by owners that are planning to leave farming the next 10 years; and only 38% of those farmers that intend to retire in the coming years plan on passing their farm on as one unit to one heir.
-Additionally, of those aged 75 and older who have not identified a successor to their farm, the majority indicated that they planned to sell their farm or leave it idle upon retirement-meaning that significant amounts of productive farmland are at risk of coming out of production.11

-FARM PROPRIETERS BY AGE GROUP
+FARM PROPRIETERS BY AGE GROUP 2011